 Using our online learning management system, students are able to access course materials online.
 Instructors are teaching online, remotely, hybrid/blended, and in-person.
 Course and program outcomes will meet transfer requirements and workplace and professional competency requirements.
 Get the details...

 With safety considerations, how will education be delivered at Selkirk College?

-Due to COVID-19, we are planning for a mix in the delivery of courses.
+Due to COVID-19, we are offering a mixed delivery of courses.
 Terminology students can expect to hear about includes:

 Online – Where students will be provided with content, activities, and evaluation that students can access at flexible times, with due dates for specific activities and evaluations.
 Students will be able to contact and engage with their instructors and fellow students on our learning management system, Moodle.